 Defense Attorney Provided

 With your own individual coverage, you can receive a defense attorney to represent you in court when necessary.
+Legal fees will also be paid for covered claims.

 The very nature of the nursing profession leaves you vulnerable to lawsuits.
 Despite the cost, having nursing malpractice insurance can help save you a lot of money if you get sued by your patients.
-All 50 states require you to have a policy, whether it’s through your hospital/ employer or by your own means.
+All 50 states require you to have a policy, whether it’s through your hospital/employer or by your own means.

 Regardless of whether you are a student nurse who is just starting out or a registered nurse considering changing carriers, these companies should be on your radar in 2021.